 You’d literally cringe when you read them! (example) “Why did you even say that?
 Why the heck are you shouting?”

-So yeah — let’s leave that embarrassing past… Anyway, the good news is it’s only going to get better.
+They’re pretty funny to look back on nonetheless… Anyway, the good news is it’s only going to get better.

 In the past, I wanted to make Improveism a bit like the ones you share on Facebook because there’s always interesting or new information.
 But there’s something I’ve just discovered this year (2020) that would change my mind, as well as the future of the blog:

 Each hour you spend consuming bad information is another hour you don’t spend on high-quality ones.

 So, I developed merciless filters for information.
 In this world of clickbait, much of what we consume are just noise.

 Google isn’t even that reliable for good information anymore; it has a bias for sites that have accumulated trust signals, i.e. links and mentions from other sites.